Aethylred/puppet-gitlab/README.md

 - Google (`google`, `google+` or `google_oauth2`)
 - GitHub (`github`)
 - Twitter (`twitter`)
+- Shibboleth (no provider, has it's own parameter)

 **NOTE:** if the `allow_sso` is true and `block_auto_create` is false, then anyone with an identity on any of the configured OmniAuth providers can log in and use the GitLab instance.

+#### Shibboleth

+Setting the `shibboleth` parameter will enable the [Shibboleth](http://shibboleth.net/) OmniAuth provider for GitLab.
+However this is not straight forward and additional dependencies and work are required for this to work correctly.
+Although this is a separate parameter, it is compatible with the other OmniAuth providers.

+* The [Puppetlabs Apache Module](https://github.com/puppetlabs/puppetlabs-apache) will need to be a version that manages `mod_shib` correctly.
+Currently this is the master branch from the git repository, not the current version from the Puppet Forge.
+* The Shibboleth SP configuration in `/etc/shibboleth/shibboleth2.xml` will need to be correct.
+There is a companion module for the Puppetlabs Apache module [on GitHub](https://github.com/Aethylred/puppet-shibboleth)
+* The GitLab site's back-end x509 certificate will need to be registered with the Shibboleth IDp or Shibboleth Federation to be recognised as a valid service.
+This is a manual task as it is very dependent on the work flows provided by those services.

 ### gitlab::db::postgresql